The Four Vedas

-Vedas are origin and source for ancient Indian philosophies and religions.
-These texts do not favour a particular culture or religion and therefore these philosophies inspire people from different backgrounds, religions and belief systems.
+The Vedas are the origin and source for most ancient Indian philosophies and religions.
+These texts do not favor any particular culture or religion and therefore these philosophies keep inspiring people from different backgrounds, religions and belief systems.
 More and more people are getting attracted to the Vedas as the time test wisdom has proven their validity even in today’s modern times.

-The Vedas are ancient and sacred texts that have been written from timeless philosophies.
+The Vedas are ancient and sacred texts that have been written from timeless philosophies and by the ancient teachers.
 The knowledge they carry originates from oral transmissions of enlightened people thousands of years ago.
-The vedas were put in written form around 5500 years ago.
+The Vedas were put in written form around 5500 years ago.
 The Vedas reveal their wisdom and philosophies by means of nature.
 The Vedas reveal answers about purpose and role of all existence.
 They also give information on living the life in tune with nature to achieve long lasting happiness, health and peace.

 There are four Vedas:

 Vedas recommend four stages of life for meaningful life.
 These stages ensure proper evolution and maximum benefit out of human life.